skzhou3/MyGenome/README.md

 ```
 singularity run --app blast2120 /share/singularity/images/ccs/conda/amd-conda1-centos8.sinf
 ```
-From this BLAST we found that large portions of the genome have low deviation, but there are also substantial portions of high deviation (95-97% with contigs length >20,000 reads).
-If we wanted to manually identify some of these longer contigs with high deviation, we could run the following command (including singularity):
+From this BLAST, we generally found that large portions of the genome have low deviation.
+However, there were also substantial portions of high deviation (95-97% with contigs length >20,000 reads).
+This suggest that this sample may be a hybrid strain of *Paspalum distichum* and some other fungus.
+To identify this probable foreign DNA, we could manually identify some long contigs with high deviation, and run the following command (including singularity):
 ```
 grep -A 1 Pd8825_contig5889 Pd8825_final.fasta | NR=2 awk '{print substr($1,1,14629)}' | singularity run --app blast2120 /share/singularity/images/ccs/conda/amd-conda1-centos8.sinf blastn -query - -db nr -outfmt 6 -remote
 ```
 In this command, the contig we identified was Pd8825_contig5889.
-This BLAST primarily returned hits to *Pyricularia oryzae* so this command was not very fruitful.
-Alternatively, we would like to identiy the Internal Transcribed Spacers (ITS) regions to BLAST instead.
+This BLAST primarily returned hits to *Pyricularia oryzae* so this command overall did not lead to very fruitful results.
+Alternatively, we would likely get more interesting results by identifying the Internal Transcribed Spacers (ITS) regions within this assmebly to BLAST instead.

 2. Assemble new genome with SPAdes.
 The following SPAdes pipline trims, assmebles, and finalizes the genome assmebly.
 Thus the only input required are the raw reads and bash script.